Wine Aging 101

 How should I store Cabernet that I want to age?

 The most important aspect to storing wine is that it is kept at a constant temperature, no drastic changes.
-The ideal temperature to between 58 and 65 degrees Fahrenheit.
+The ideal temperature is between 58 and 65 degrees Fahrenheit.
 Bottles should always be stored on their side or with the necks down so that the cork remains in contact with the wine and stays moist.

 How should I serve an older Cabernet?